Ihsan149/ihsan149.github.io/_pages/about.md

   - /about.html
 ---

 I have a strong educational background in computer science and engineering.
 I obtained my Bachelor degree in Computer Science from [Abdul Wali Khan University](https://awkum.edu.pk/) in Pakistan and my Master degree with distinction from the Department of [Computer Science and Engineering](https://wz3.jbnu.ac.kr/cseeng/index..do) at [Chonbuk National University](https://www.jbnu.ac.kr/eng/) in South Korea.
 I have completed my PhD under the supervision of [Prof. Sang Hyun Park](https://sites.google.com/view/mispl/members/professor?authuser=0) in the Department of [Robotics and Mechatronics Engineering](https://robot.dgist.ac.kr/) at [DGIST](https://dgist.ac.kr/en/).
+Currently I am working as Postdoctoral Fellow at [CCG Lab](https://dgist-lab.wixsite.com/ccglab) in the [Division of Intilligent Robotics](https://scholar.dgist.ac.kr/handle/20.500.11750/10135) with [Prof.Hyunki Lee](https://dgist-lab.wixsite.com/ccglab/team).

 Research Statement
 ======